rfeinberg3/RUSH-LinuxShell/README.md

 # RUSH-LineuxShell
-A toy Linux Shell that was made for a class project
+A toy Linux Shell.
+The program loops to simulate waiting for command-line input.
+And allows for some comman Linux shell c